Society and the Computing Profession

 Producing industrial impact has often been one of the important goals of academic or industrial researchers when conducting research.
 However, it is generally challenging to transfer research...

-- Ethics, Morality, Virtues and Technology
+- Ethics and Emerging Technology

 - Should We Have More Surveillance Than The USSR?